brnluiz/linux-autorestartconn/README.md

-# Restart Connection: Projected for BeagleBone
+# Auto Restart Linux Eth Script

 Some Linux kernels for BeagleBone does not support ethernet hot-plugging (v3.8.13, for example), so I found this script which detects if the cable is reconnected and then restart the networking service.
 With that, the ethernet interface eth0 come back to life.